cmp-202/ssh2shell/README.md

    //optional code to run when an error event is raised
    //sshObj object and sshObj.msg.send() is not available when event handler is defined in the host object.
    //use console.log() to output messages.
-  },
-  onKeyboard-interactive: function(name, instructions, instructionsLang, prompts, finish){
-   //Required if host.server.tryKeboard is set to true
-   //see Client events https://github.com/mscdex/ssh2#client-events keyboard-interactive for more information }
+  }
 };
 ```